 Barak came on at about 10pm and I was still awake.
 He was funny and it felt like we were all there together (because we were.)
 It was his campaign kickoff and I was glad to be there with all of his biggest NYC fans.
 We were his third stop of the night by the way, and he was in Chicago on Oprah earlier in the day.
 Thank god I am not the POTUS.
 That job is only for extroverts.

 A lot of his stuff was canned speeches and I kind of tuned it out.
 Carefully contrived rhetoric (except when he said something about “sitting around the kitchen table,” I thought to myself, not that many people in NYC actually have a kitchen table, he should have changed that line.)
 Blah blah blah, I inherited the deficit.
 Someday when Michele and I are old and walking in Central Park I want us to have our social security and medicare benefits, blah blah blah.
-This site has a great play by play of the evening if you care.

 I have a hard time really getting in to politics because I am so literal.
 I have to know all of the details and meet everyone personally to get to know them and whether their theories are close to right.
 I don’t have good solid reasons for liking my friend Barack except that he is hilarious and just seems really cool.
 His sense of humor indicates that he is intelligent and that I would like to hang out with him (he is a little bit cocky though so that might get annoying.)